Oil drops as oversupply, economic growth worries weigh

-NEW YORK (Reuters) - Oil prices fell about 1 percent on Monday on signs of oversupply in the United States and as investor sentiment remained under pressure from concern over the prospects for global economic growth and fuel demand.
+NEW YORK (Reuters) - Oil prices fell more than 2 percent on Monday, with U.S. crude hitting the lowest since September 2017, on signs of oversupply in the United States and as investor sentiment remained under pressure from concern over global economic growth and fuel demand.

-U.S. crude futures fell after inventories at the storage hub of Cushing, Oklahoma rose by more than 1 million barrels between Dec.
-11 and Dec.
-14, traders said, citing data from market intelligence firm Genscape.
+U.S. crude futures fell after inventories at the storage hub of Cushing, Oklahoma rose by more than 1 million barrels from Dec.
+11-14, traders said, citing data from market intelligence firm Genscape.

 Traders and market participants closely watch supplies at the hub because it is the delivery point for the futures contract and underpins nearly all other regional crude grades.

+“A lot of the shale producers can’t make money where prices are right now let alone below $50, so we’re going to see a cutback in some of the production estimates, but it takes time for that to happen .... right now we’re definitely following the continued weakness in momentum.”

-Both U.S. crude and Brent crude benchmarks fell more than 25 percent through October and November as a supply glut inflated global inventories but have stabilized over the last three weeks, trading within fairly narrow ranges as oil producers have promised to cut production.
+Both U.S. crude and Brent crude benchmarks fell more than 30 percent from early October through the end of November as a supply glut inflated global inventories.
+But they have stabilised over the last three weeks, trading within fairly narrow ranges as oil producers have promised to cut production.

-Some investors doubt planned supply cuts by the Organization of the Petroleum Exporting Countries and other producers such as Russia will be enough to rebalance markets.
+Some investors doubt planned supply cuts by the Organization of the Petroleum Exporting Countries and other producers such as Russia would be enough to rebalance markets.

 OPEC and its allies have agreed to reduce output by 1.2 million barrels per day (bpd) from January, in a move to be reviewed at a meeting in April.